 Liliana M. Dávalos is Professor of Conservation Biology at Stony Brook University’s Department of Ecology and Evolution.
 Her research interests include molecular evolution, phylogenetics and tropical biology.
 She leads the Tropical Biology group, which studies extinction and survival in deep time, functional genetics in non-model mammals, and deforestation.

 Eric is a PhD. biologist with broad expertise in genomics, evolutionary ecology, and host/pathogen research.
 His current focus is antibody discovery, particularly studying the adaptive immune repertoire, using a combination of lab and informatics techniques.
 His previous positions have all involved gathering and processing genomic or spatial biogeographic datasets, and creating Unix-based and R-based pipelines to analyze these datasets.

 Kelly was a Ph.D. student in the Richard Gilder Graduate School from 2015-2019.
-She will be starting as a postdoctoral fellow at the Smithosonian National Museum of Natural History in January 2020.
+She is a postdoctoral fellow at the Smithosonian National Museum of Natural History ,

 Lexi was a Master's student at Columbia University who worked on bat flies and the evolution of parasite specificity.
 She is currently a Ph.D. student at Stony Brook University.

 Juliane collaborated with Susan throughout her Masters and Ph.D.
 She is currently a postdoctoral researcher at Humboldt University

 As an NSF REU Intern in the Perkins lab, I worked with Spencer Galen to explore the systematics of the avian malaria genus Leucocytozoon.
 We used novel nuclear markers, and coalescent methods to uncover the presence of cryptic diversity within the genus.
 He is currently a Ph.D. student in David Lohman's lab at City College - CUNY Grad Center.